Sanketjadhv/PROVIDEO_EDITOR/README.md

 Visual Effects Suite: Integrated tools for motion graphics, keying (Chroma Key), masking, and professional VFX workflows.

 Customizable Interface: A modern, dockable UI that adapts to your workflow, whether you're on a single or multi-monitor setup.

-Extensive Format Support: Compatible with virtually all popular video, audio, and image formats